abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-js.md

 }
 ```
 - `toggleKey` is a key to toggle the palette. `"^"` at the beginning requires `Ctrl` (`"^g" = Ctrl+g` )
-- `hotkeyDescription` is the description which is a) added to the shortkey help popup b) used as placeholder in the command palette
+- `hotkeyDescription` is the description that is a) added to the `shortkey` help popup b) used as a placeholder in the command palette

-See example of enumerators - `enumerateToolbarActions` and `enumerateTocAllRepos`.
+See an example of enumerators - `enumerateToolbarActions` and `enumerateTocAllRepos`.

 ### to do